ls111-cybersec/wazuh-thehive-integration-ep13/README.md

 Once complete, you need to restart Wazuh Manager:

-'sudo systemctl restart wazuh-manager'
+`sudo systemctl restart wazuh-manager`

-If all went well, you should shortly see alerts being generated under the 'Alerts' tab in The Hive.
+If all went well, you should shortly see alerts being generated under the `Alerts` tab in The Hive.

 ***REFERENCES***<br>
 [Using Wazuh and TheHive for threat protection and incident response](https://wazuh.com/blog/using-wazuh-and-thehive-for-threat-protection-and-incident-response/)